tychen742/introcscs/_sources/appendix/tools.rst.txt

 Installing Tools
 -----------------

 #.
 Install `VS Code <https://code.visualstudio.com/>`_ on your computer.
+(For package management reasons,
+it is suggested to use a package manager when installing software applications: e.g., `Homebrew <https://brew.sh/>`_ for macOS, `Chocolatey <https://chocolatey.org/>`_ for Windows, and apt/snap for Ubuntu Linux.)

 #.
-From the Extensions View on the Activity Bar of VS Code, search and install , go to the Extension
+Click on the Extensions View on the left vertical Activity Bar of VS Code, search and install, go to the Extension
-(For management and security reasons, it is suggested to use a package manager when installing software applications.
-There are popular software package managers the common operating systems, e.g., `Homebrew <https://brew.sh/>`_ for macOS, `Chocolatey <https://chocolatey.org/>`_ for Windows, and apt/snap for Ubuntu Linux.)

 Command Line Interface (CLI)